-Moka pot coffee is almost always stronger than drip coffee.
+Moka pot coffee is almost always stronger than a drip coffee recipe.
 That’s because you basically need to get the coffee basket pretty full for the water to flow through well, and there’s no way to get enough water in there to get to a drip ratio.
 That said, if you used a tiny enough amount of water to get to the same ratio and strength as modern espresso machines, it’d be very tough to extract well.
-That’s because the amount of pressure built up by this steam process isn’t anywhere near what you get with a modern, pump-driven espresso machine — which is also why you’re not going to get the same kind of thick crema you’re used to at your local coffee shop.
+That’s because the amount of pressure built up by this steam process isn’t anywhere near what you get with a modern, pump-driven espresso maker — which is also why you’re not going to get the same kind of thick crema you’re used to at your local coffee shop.

-Long story short, I don't see any good reason to scold anyone away from calling a moka pot "stovetop espresso," but you also shouldn't expect to get the same kinds of drinks from it you'd get from an espresso machine.
+Long story short, I don't see any good reason to scold anyone away from calling a moka pot "stovetop espresso," but you also shouldn't expect to get the same kinds of drinks from it you'd get from an espresso maker.

 So, enough talk about what a moka pot does and doesn’t do: how can we get it to make the most delicious coffee possible?
-First, let’s talk about grind size.
+First, let’s talk about coffee grind size.
 Grind size is one of the most important determining factors with respect to how much coffee is extracted during the brewing process, and therefore in whether your coffee tastes bitter, sour, or just right.
 Grind size is also where we’re going to deviate most from tradition.
-Folks often use coffee ground fine enough for regular espresso when brewing a moka pot, and in my brewing and tasting over the past month I just haven’t found that necessary at all.
+Folks often use coffee grounds fine enough for regular espresso when brewing a moka pot, and in my brewing and tasting experience over the past month, I just haven’t found that necessary at all.